kubernetes/website/content/en/blog/_posts/TBD-host-process-containers-stable/index.md

 and development cost.

 HostProcess containers differ quite significantly from regular Windows Server containers.
-They are run directly as processes on the host and can run under the access policies of a user you specify.
-HostProcess containers can be run using built-in system accounts or as ephemeral users within a user group defined by you.
+They are run directly as processes on the host under the access policies of a user you specify.
+HostProcess containers run as either the built-in system accounts or ephemeral users within a user group defined by you.
 HostProcess containers also share the host's network namespace and access/configure storage mounts visible to the host.
 On the other hand, Windows Server containers are highly isolated and exist in a separate silo'd namespace.
+Direct access to the host from a Windows Server container is explicitly disallowed by default.
+Mounting a host volume into the Windows Server container is highly discouraged to minimize potential attack surfaces.
+HostProcess containers enable you to configure the host such that communication with your Windows container workloads remains within the bounds of a secure pipeline.

 Until now, scenarios common to Linux privileged containers, such as kube-proxy (via kubeadm), storage, and networking, all required proxy solutions to enable functionality on Windows.